Shuhada District

-Shuhada District, (شهرستان شُهدا), is one of the 28 districts of Badakhshan Province in northeastern Afghanistan.
-It is located in the central-western part of the province, bordering Baharak District to the north and west, Jurm District to the east, and Yawan District to the south.
-The district was officially separated from Baharak District in the late 20th century as part of administrative reforms.
+Shuhada District (شهداء; د شهدا ولسوالۍ) is one of the 29 districts of Badakhshan Province in northeastern Afghanistan.
+It has an estimated population of 42,570 people.
+The district is located in the central part of the province, bordering Shighnan to the north and northeast; Ishkashim to the east; Wurduj to the south and southwest; Baharak to the west; and Arghanj Khwa to the northwest.
+Shuhada was officially separated from Baharak District in the late 20th century as part of administrative reforms.

 Geography

 Shuhada is a mountainous district situated in the southern part of the Hindu Kush range.
 The region is characterized by high-altitude valleys, narrow river gorges, and scattered agricultural plains.
 The climate is continental, with cold winters and temperate summers.
 The district is largely rural and isolated, which contributes to its preservation of traditional lifestyles.